 SOFR is Set to Replace LIBOR By 2021

 Most commercial real estate loan interest rates are currently set by using the LIBOR (London Interbank Offered Rate) as a benchmark.
 LIBOR is calculated by measuring the interest rates at which banks lend to each other (specifically short-term, unsecured lending).
-However, due to a variety of reasons, banks are set to stop reporting LIBOR rates by the end of 2021.
-SOFR (Secured Overnight Financing Rate) is the index set to replace it— but how will this affect commercial real estate lending?
-Let’s take a look.
+However, due to a variety of reasons, banks are set to stop reporting LIBOR rates by the end of 2021, and SOFR (Secured Overnight Financing Rate) is the reference rate that will replace it.

 Why a Replacement for LIBOR is Needed

-Since the aftermath of the LIBOR scandal, the Federal Reserve realized that American loans and financial products needed to be benchmarked with a more reliable index— one that would would regularly be reported and would not easily be subject to manipulation.
-To do this, they formed the Alternative Reference Rate Committee (ARRC) in 2014, and, by mid-2017, the Committee recommended the use of the Secured Overnight Financing Rate SOFR.
+By mid-2017, the Committee recommended the use of the Secured Overnight Financing Rate, or SOFR.
 Unlike LIBOR, which measures interbank lending, SOFR measures the overnight trading rate for the repurchases (repos) of U.S. treasury bonds.
 Since the exchange of U.S. Treasury Bonds is unlikely to stop anytime soon (unlike unsecured interbank lending), the ARRC saw this as a more stable source of market interest-rate information.

 How SOFR Could Impact Commercial Real Estate Loans

-Additional concerns have arisen due to the fact that inaccuracies have been found during calculations of SOFR during the last 12 months, which has reduced market confidence in the relatively new index.
-If SOFR is not adopted due to these issues, most adjustable commercial real estate loans have a built-in switch mechanism that will kick in if LIBOR is no longer calculated.
-This will typically result in the loan being pegged to a spread based on the prime rate, the lowest bank interest rate available to consumers.
-However, this automatic switch is not ideal, as it could lead to a variety of inconsistencies througout the market.
+Some are also concerned due to the fact that inaccuracies have been found during calculations of SOFR during the last 12 months.
+If SOFR is not widely adopted due to these issues, most adjustable commercial real estate loans have a built-in switch mechanism that will kick in if LIBOR is no longer calculated.
+In most cases, this will result in the loan being pegged to a spread based on the prime rate, the lowest bank interest rate available to consumers.
+However, this automatic switch is not ideal, as it could lead to a variety of issues and inconsistencies.